Why Do Potatoes Burn Easily

-The Short AnswerPotatoes burn easily primarily because their high starch content breaks down into simple sugars when heated.
-As water evaporates, these concentrated sugars and amino acids readily undergo Maillard reactions and caramelization at relatively moderate temperatures, leading to rapid browning and charring.
-This process accelerates quickly once surface moisture is gone.
+The Short AnswerPotatoes burn easily primarily because their abundant starch converts into simple sugars under heat.
+As surface moisture evaporates, these concentrated sugars and amino acids rapidly undergo Maillard reactions and caramelization, processes that generate browning and flavor but quickly accelerate to charring at elevated temperatures, especially once dry and past optimal browning.

 Why It Matters